lkiflatiron/phase-3-ruby-oo-class-variables-and-class-methods/README.md

 ## Conclusion

-So far in our object-oriented Ruby code, we've focused on defining behavior that is specific to on individual instance of a class using **instance methods** and **instance variables**.
+So far in our object-oriented Ruby code, we've focused on defining behavior that is specific to an individual instance of a class using **instance methods** and **instance variables**.
 By also using **class methods**, **class variables**, and **class constants**, we can expand on our classes' functionality by defining behavior that's not tied to one particular instance of a class, but is related